vivalucas/Duix-Avatar/README.md

-You can chat with Heygem Digital Human on the official website: https://duix.com/
+You can chat with DuixAvatar Digital Human on the official website: https://duix.com/

 We also provide  APl at DUIX Platform: https://docs.duix.com/api-reference/api/Introduction